khakers/svelte-adapter-bun-next/README.md

 ### out

 The directory to build the server to.
-It defaults to `build` — i.e. `bun run start` would start the server locally after it has been created.
+Default: `build` — i.e. `bun run start` would start the server locally after it has been created.

 ### precompress

 Enables precompressing using gzip and brotli for assets and prerendered pages.
-It defaults to `false`.
+Default: `false`.

 #### brotli

 Enable brotli precompressing.
-It defaults to `false`.
+Default: `false`.

 #### gzip

 Enable gzip precompressing.
-It defaults to `false`.
+Default: `false`.

 ### development